Colin Smith OBE

 Martin Doel CBE

-Martin has recently been awarded a CBE in the Queen’s New Year 2016 Honours List in recognition of service to further education.
+Martin was appointed CBE in the Queen’s New Year 2016 Honours List in recognition of his service to further and higher education.
 Whilst in the RAF, his final role was as Director of Training and Education for all three Armed Services, working in the Ministry of Defence, the largest employer of apprentices in the UK.
-Prior to this he filled several operational support, personnel and training posts in the RAF, including service as the equivalent of a Director of Studies at the Joint Services Command and Staff College providing post-graduate level education to officers.
+Prior to this he filled several operational support, personnel and training posts in the RAF.
 He was appointed OBE in 1998 for his work in support of operations in the Balkans and for his contribution to Anglo-German relations.
+His current work focuses on the unique contribution that further education makes to the prosperity and well being of students, communities and business and he is a Co-Director of both the Post-14 Centre for Work and Edcuation and the Centre for Global Higher Education at the Institute of Education.

-Martin is also a Trustee of the Royal London Society for the Blind, a member of the Skills Funding Agency Audit Committee, a member of the Apprenticeship Reform Stakeholder Board and British Council Education Advisory Board, and on a number of other policy consultative boards and committees.
+Martin is also a Trustee of the Royal Society for Blind Children and a member of the Skills Funding Agency Audit Committee, as well as sitting on a number of other policy consultative boards and committees.

 Dan has over 15 years of experience in Public Relations and recently acted as a Commissioner on the Social Integration Commission.